Peter Prebble: Political career

-Prebble had a long career as a New Democratic Party member of the Saskatchewan legislature, representing the constituencies of Saskatoon Sutherland from 1978 to 1982, Saskatoon University from 1986 to 1991 and Saskatoon Greystone from 1999 to 2007.
-Prebble staked a claim as the "comeback kid" of Saskatchewan provincial politics, returning to the legislature after losing his seat on two occasions and unsuccessfully attempting a comeback out of retirement in 2011.
+Prebble had a long career as a New Democratic Party member of the Saskatchewan legislature, representing the constituencies of Saskatoon Sutherland from 1978 to 1982, Saskatoon University from 1986 to 1991, and Saskatoon Greystone from 1999 to 2007.
+He frequently contended with constituency boundary changes in a rapidly growing Saskatoon.
+Prebble staked a claim as the "comeback kid" of Saskatchewan politics, returning to the legislature after losing his seat on two occasions and unsuccessfully attempting a comeback out of retirement in 2011.
+He also served in the government's of three different premiers: Allan Blakeney, Roy Romanow, and Lorne Calvert.

 Prebble was first elected in the 1978 provincial election in Saskatoon Sutherland.
-In the 1982 election he ran for re-election in the neighbouring district of Saskatoon University, but was defeated by Rick Folk of the Progressive Conservatives.
-He ran again in the 1986 election, defeating Folk.
+In the 1982 election he ran for re-election in the re-instated neighbouring district of Saskatoon University, but was defeated by Rick Folk of the Progressive Conservatives.
+He ran again in the 1986 election, that time defeating Folk.
 After that riding was dissolved ahead of the 1991 election, Prebble ran in the new district of Saskatoon Greystone that year, but was defeated by Liberal Party leader Lynda Haverstock.
 He did not run in the 1995 election.
 Following Haverstock's retirement, however, Prebble was re-elected in the 1999 election and served the district for two terms before retiring ahead of the 2007 election.

-Prebble held a number of cabinet positions during his time in the legislature, and he acted as the Legislative Secretary for Renewable Energy and Energy Conservation in from 2006-2007.
+Prebble distinguished himself in government early on when he became a vocal critic of his own party's uranium mining policies; Prebble was the lone NDP MLA to vote against expanding mining activity in 1979, citing in particular concerns about the global nuclear arms race.
+Prebble later held a number of cabinet positions during his time in Lorne Calvert's government, where he championed sustainability and renewable energy.
+He acted as the Legislative Secretary for Renewable Energy and Energy Conservation from 2006 to 2007.
 In this role he authored "Renewable Energy Development and Conservation in Saskatchewan," also known as the Prebble Report, which advanced dozens of recommendations on expanding energy conservation and renewable energy development in the province.
+Prebble helped launch an energy conservation office, which operated for six years before it was closed by the Saskatchewan Party government following the 2007 election.

 He was encouraged to come out of retirement to run in Saskatoon Greystone again in the 2011 election.
 He did so, citing his concerns about the dismantling of environmental programs by the new Saskatchewan Party government and stating that he was "determined to reverse these decisions and... to build a renewable energy future in the province."
 However, Prebble lost to incumbent Rob Norris.